 You’ve ordered your wedding invitations, purchased postage, and addressed the envelopes—now what?
 Once you’ve received your finished invites from the printer, it’s time to get everything out the door!
-But before you start stuffing envelopes, you’ll want to make sure all of the various stationery pieces are in the proper order.
-Save time (and confusion!) by following our guide to correctly assembling your wedding invitations:
+But before you start stuffing envelopes, you’ll want to make sure all of the various wedding stationery pieces are in the proper order.
+Save time (and confusion!) by following our etiquette guide to correctly assembling your wedding invitations:

 1. For the most part, wedding invitations are assembled in size order, with each card placed face up and the largest card on the bottom.
 Start with the invitation card.

 2. If a sheet of tissue paper came in between each invitation, it’s your choice whether to include it or not (traditionally, the tissue was used to prevent the ink from smearing).
 If you’d like to include it, place the sheet of tissue on top of the invitation card.

 3. Next, place the wedding reception card face up on top of the invitation card.

 4. Place the remaining enclosure cards—i.e., map card or hotel accommodations card—face up on top of the reception card.